A Version of this Essay Was First Published in Natural

 throne on their faces, and worshipped God,

-12 Saying, Amen: Blessing, and glory, and wisdom, and thanksgiving, and honour, and power, and might, be unto our
+12 Saying, Amen: Blessing, and glory, and wisdom, and thanksgiving, and honor, and power, and might, be unto our

 13 And one of the elders answered, saying unto me, What are these which are arrayed in white robes? and whence came